vdaas/vald/docs/contributing/unit-test-guideline.md

 That is the focus on test coverage.

-Therefore, we should concern all cases for improving test coverage of the target unit.
+Therefore, we should consider all cases for improving test coverage of the target unit.
 To improve test coverage, the basic but critical thinking way is thinking about input patterns.
 It is not only a single input, but also multi inputs.